velicast/WMW/README.md

 # Release Notes:

+- This is the reference implementation of the algorithm described in the thesis.<br>
 - Self-loops are removed.<br>
 - Zero degree vertices are skipped.<br>
 - The input graph is considered unweighted undirected.<br>